-Drivers urged to stay behind and not undertake to give the lorry enough room
+Drivers are urged to stay behind and not undertake lorries on roundabouts to give the lorry enough room to manoeuvre.

-The main issue that lorry drivers have to contend with is visibility of their lorries entire surroundings, making small cars a real risk as they can very easily get lost in blind spots because of the high-riding read position of the driver.
+The main issue that lorry drivers have to contend with is visibility of their lorry’s entire surroundings.
+This makes small cars a real risk as they can very easily get lost in blind spots because of the high-riding read position of the lorry driver.

 Also, many articulated lorries have steering which isn’t 100% accurate, so there are alignment issues between the front wheels and the rear ones.

-By simply being patient and giving a lorry extra space allows the driver to be able to move on down the road.
+By simply being patient and giving a lorry extra space, it allows the driver to be able to move on down the road.

 “Visibility can be restricted and no amount of mirrors will allow all of the blind spots to be monitored all of the time,” said head of driving and riding standards at IAM RoadSmart Richard Gladman, adding: